-The Benrinnes distillery was founded in its present location in 1835, though an earlier business had operated nearby until a dramatic natural disaster put an end to it.
-Founded by Peter McKenzie in 1826, the original distillery was completely destroyed in the somewhat nightmarish floods of 1829.
+The Benrinnes distillery was founded in its present location in 1835 but an earlier business had operated nearby until a dramatic natural disaster put an end to it.
+Founded by Peter McKenzie in 1826, it was completely destroyed in the somewhat nightmarish floods of 1829.

-That years summer had began with unusually warm weather and drought but conditions soon began to change, with strong winds and rain becoming regular.
-By night the Aurora Borealis lit the skies, brighter than it had ever been seen before, illuminating the Moray-shire countryside like some terrible warning of what was to come.
+That years summer had begun with unusually warm weather and drought but conditions soon changed, with strong winds and regular rain.
+By night the Aurora Borealis lit the skies, brighter than it had ever been before.
+It illuminated the Moray-shire countryside like some terrible warning of what was to come.

-July brought rain, swelling rivers and streams to dangerous levels which seemed to worsen by the day.
-And then it came – great storm clouds began to gather with the arrival of August and within a few days, all hell had broken loose.
-4 and a half inches of rain fell on Moray between 5am on the 3rd of August and 5am on the 4th.
+July brought rain, swollen rivers and streams to dangerous levels that worsened by the day.
+Then it came.
+Great storm clouds began to gather with the arrival of August and within a few days, all hell had broken loose.
+4 and a half inches of rain fell on Moray between 5am on the 3rd of August and 3am on the 4th.
 In his book ‘The Great Moray Floods of 1829’, Sir Thomas Dick Lauder writes ‘it came down so thick, that the very air itself seemed to be descending in one mass of water upon the earth.
 Nothing could withstand it.’

 Across the region, rivers broke their banks.
-The Spey rose ten feet in just three hours, sending torrents of water sweeping across the land and destroying everything in its wake.
+The Spey rose ten feet in just three hours.
+A torrent of water swept across the land and destroyed everything in its wake.
 Lives were lost and houses were wrecked, buried or swept away.
 Crops were annihilated and the very land torn asunder.
 When the water finally subsided, survivors were met with a scene of utter devastation from Inverness in the north to Abernethy in the south.